grigorsarg/grigorsarg.github.io/_seminars/BST.md

 <font size="+3"> Fall 2023</font> <br>
 Topics:
  1. Grigor Sargsyan, A course on large cardinals <br>
-2. Tutorials by the Leaders of the Set Theory portion of
+2. Tutorials by the Leaders of the Set Theory portion of  <a href="https://www.impan.pl/en/activities/banach-center/conferences/23-simons-08">Structures Semester</a> <br>

 <font size="+3"> Spring 2023</font> <br>
 Topics: